 Parents / Students Handbook

-For the returning students, the majority move to the following level.
-However, few students will repeat the level to reinforce the learned material.
+For our returning students, the majority move to the following level.
+Some students may repeat a level to reinforce the learned material, this will be decided by teachers in clear communication with parents to make sure it is the right choice for the student.

 Will there be a review at the beginning of the year?